pyrho/nerveux.nvim/README.md

 - Display zettle titles inline via virtual text overlays
     - in `insert` mode, the virtual text is place at the end of line
-- Search Zettels and their content with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
+- Search Zettels and their content (including tags) with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim)
 - Cached queries via neuron daemon (for moar speed!)
     - daemon lifecycle is handled by the plugin